energywebfoundation/origin/packages/utils-demo/README.md

 </code>

 ### CREATE_CONSUMING_ASSET
-usage: command to onboard a new consuming asset
+usage: command to onboard a new consuming device
 <br>params:
 * <code>smartMeter</code>: ethereum address of the used smart meter
 * <code>smartMeterPK</code>: the private Key of the smart meter (needed for simulating meterreadings)
-* <code>owner</code>: the owner of an asset (has to have the asset manager rights)
+* <code>owner</code>: the owner of an device (has to have the device manager rights)
-* <code>operationalSince</code>: the unix-timestamp when the asset went into operation mode
+* <code>operationalSince</code>: the unix-timestamp when the device went into operation mode
-* <code>capacityWh</code>: maximal capcity of an asset
+* <code>capacityWh</code>: maximal capcity of an device
 * <code>lastSmartMeterReadWh</code>: the last meterreading, should be 0
-* <code>active</code>: flag if the the asset is active
+* <code>active</code>: flag if the the device is active
 * <code>lastSmartMeterReadFileHash</code>: the last filehash
-* <code>country</code>: the country where the asset is located
+* <code>country</code>: the country where the device is located
-* <code>region</code>: the region where the asset is located
+* <code>region</code>: the region where the device is located
-* <code>zip</code>: the zipcode of the city where the asset is located
+* <code>zip</code>: the zipcode of the city where the device is located
-* <code>city</code>: the city where the asset is located
+* <code>city</code>: the city where the device is located
-* <code>street</code>: the street where the asset is located
+* <code>street</code>: the street where the device is located
-* <code>houseNumber</code>: the housenumber of the asset as string
+* <code>houseNumber</code>: the housenumber of the device as string
-* <code>gpsLatitude</code>: the latitude of the asset as string
+* <code>gpsLatitude</code>: the latitude of the device as string
-* <code>gpsLongitude</code>: the longitude of the asset as string
+* <code>gpsLongitude</code>: the longitude of the device as string
-* <code>timezone</code>: the timezone of the asset as string
+* <code>timezone</code>: the timezone of the device as string

 #### example
-Onboard a new consuming asset for the owner <code>0x33496f621350cea01b18ea5b5c43c6c233c3f72d (John Doe Four of the AssetManager Organization)
+Onboard a new consuming device for the owner <code>0x33496f621350cea01b18ea5b5c43c6c233c3f72d (John Doe Four of the DeviceManager Organization)
 </code>.
-The asset has a smart meter connected with the ethereum account <code>0x1112ec367b20d2bffd40ee11523c3d36d61adf1b</code>.
+The device has a smart meter connected with the ethereum account <code>0x1112ec367b20d2bffd40ee11523c3d36d61adf1b</code>.
 We're also passing the private key <code>50764e302e4ed8ce624003deca642c03ce06934fe77585175c5576723f084d4c</code> of that smart meter because we want to log new data within the demonstration.<br>
 The smart meter is active since 06/28/2018 (<code>1529971200</code>), has the capactiy of <code>5000</code> and is active.
-Because we're freshly deploying that asset, it does not have a meterreading thus no need for a filehash. <br>
+Because we're freshly deploying that device, it does not have a meterreading thus no need for a filehash. <br>
-The asset is located in <code>Main Street 11, 01234 Anytown, AnyState, USA</code>.
-If you're passing the some GPS coordinates, you will see the location of the asset within the webapplication in the consuming asset detail view.
+The device is located in <code>Main Street 11, 01234 Anytown, AnyState, USA</code>.
+If you're passing the some GPS coordinates, you will see the location of the device within the webapplication in the consuming device detail view.

 <code>
 {